quacksouls/bitburner/doc/guide/program.md

 `relaySMTP.exe`, and `SQLInject.exe` are collectively known as the _port
 openers_.
 Each of these programs allows you to open one port on a world server.

+> **Problem 1.** Click on the tab <kbd>Create Program</kbd> to show a list of
+> all programs available at the moment.
+Some of them you can create, while the
+> rest are locked until you have the required Hack stat.
+The programs are also
+> available for purchase via the dark web.
+Read the description of each program
+> to see whether you can work out what the program does.

 ## Factions

 The second important event after having at least 50 Hack is receiving an